-As I danced on a dance floor I was surrounded by fellow burn survivors who have similar burns as myself.
+As I danced on a dance floor surrounded by fellow burn survivors who have similar burns as myself.
 The power of the community was felt.
-Some have lost limbs, some burned years ago, some not that long ago, some lost loved ones, the list goes on…yet we are all focused on the present moment having a good time, not on what happened.
-Everyone there traveled from around the world for this one week in Dallas, TX for healing, support and new friendships.
-The power starts as the week starts with burn survivors and supporters taking over the streets before the opening ceremony in the Walk of Remembrance.
-This power is felt and known that it changes lives to all who it comes in present with.
+Some have lost limbs, some burned years ago, some not that long ago, some lost loved ones, the list goes on…yet we were all focused on the present moment, having a good time, and not focused on our differences.

 As a reflect on my time this year at World Burn Congress (WBC) as a Peer Mentor on the Young Adult Team there is two things that resinated with me, community and perspective.
 After much thought, these two things are what make or break ones experience at the conference and in pretty much any experience in life.

 These last few weeks I began to study more about community.
 What does community mean?
 How do we create community?
 And even more narrowly, how does one keep community in conflict?

 Here I thought I would dig more into community on what I think and have observed and what my research has shown.

 According to Vanier in From Brokenness to Community, Community is:

 Leaving your ego at the door,

 Respecting and loving peoples differences

 Giving space and letting one grow